Celsius vs Monster: Is Celsius Better Than Monster?

 - Meanwhile, Monster energy drinks use a more traditional energy drink formula, and their choices, including Monster Zero Sugar and Monster Ultra, offer a flavorful and intense experience that is often high in sugar and artificial additives.

-This article will utilize the original formulas of each brand for my Monster vs Celsius review.
+This article will primarily compare the original formulas of each brand for my Monster vs Celsius review.

 Ingredients and Formula